 The only requirement to get started is to have a target audience and a problem you’re trying to solve for them.

 At this stage, you are picking a Market.
 Who is your product for?
 There are a lot of ways to calculate market size based on different assumptions.
 This is as much an art as it is a science.
-Simply put you need enough people to spend enough money on solving their problem.
+Simply put, you need enough people to spend enough money on solving their problem.
 You decide what “enough” is.
 Unlike Silicon Valley, at Get It Built we believe not every product worth building has a billion dollar market.
 You should pick a market based on your goals and priorities for your business.
 You should also have (or be ready to work towards) a unique advantage in your market by being able to solve your user’s problem better than anyone else.

 Conducting user interviews, surveys, and market research is the first step to building something people want.
 If you are uniquely positioned to offer user’s something they don’t yet know they want this process will focus on figuring out how to bridge that gap so that they can understand why they need your product.

 Our favorite way to gather user data is by solving their problem #IRL.
-You should try to find 100 people in your market with your problem and do whatever you can to solve their problem for them.
+You should try to find 100 people in your market with the problem and do whatever you can to solve their problem for them.
 In the case of Uber, this means giving 100 people rides yourself.
 You should be able to leverage existing tools at this stage.
 In this step you are working towards:

 - Intimate familiarity with the problem.